 Students must be registered full-time to access the TEA.
-Each student can spend no more than \$2200 in a fiscal year from the TEA, and this amount must have been saved from a prior year(s).
-The \$1500 allotment for the job market conference in the final year of the program is excluded from this limitation.
+Each student can spend no more than \$2,000 in a fiscal year from the TEA, pending budget availability for carry forward of \$500 of unspent funds from the previous year.